pavitranew/session-3/readme.md

 }
 ```

-Hide the hamburger icon after it has been clicked on:
+Hide the hamburger icon after a link has been clicked:

 ```js
 window.onhashchange = function () {